tingstad/pdfzip/README.md

 > the future life expectancy of some non-perishable things, like a technology or an idea, is proportional to their current age

-The three mentioned technologies have been remarkable successfull, are still widely used, and will probably be supported for many years to come.
+The three mentioned technologies have been remarkable successful, are still widely used, and will probably be supported for many years to come.

 It can be said that: